 – When an access unit delimiter NAL unit is present, it shall be the first NAL unit.
 There shall be at most one access unit delimiter NAL unit in any access unit.

-– When any SEI NAL units are present, they shall precede the primary coded picture.
+– When any SEI NAL units are present, they shall precede the first VCL NAL unit of the coded picture.

 – When an SEI NAL unit containing a buffering period SEI message is present, the buffering period SEI message shall be the first SEI message payload of the first SEI NAL unit in the access unit.

-– The primary coded picture shall precede the corresponding redundant coded pictures.

-– NAL units having nal_unit_type equal to 0, 12, or in the range of 20 to 31, inclusive, shall not precede the first VCL NAL unit of the primary coded picture.
+– NAL units having nal_unit_type equal to 0, 9, or in the range of 26 to 47, inclusive, shall not precede the first VCL NAL unit of the coded picture.

-NOTE 1 – Sequence parameter set NAL units or picture parameter set NAL units may be present in an access unit, but cannot follow the last VCL NAL unit of the primary coded picture within the access unit, as this condition would specify the start of a new access unit.
+NOTE 1 – Sequence parameter set NAL units or picture parameter set NAL units may be present in an access unit, but cannot follow the last VCL NAL unit of the coded picture within the access unit, as this condition would specify the start of a new access unit.

 Discussions